-The American war effort in Vietnam was hit hard by the North Vietnamese Tet Offensive, which ended on this day in 1968.
+The American war effort in Vietnam was hit hard by the North Vietnamese Tet Offensive, which ended on February 22, 1968.
 Claims by President Lyndon Johnson that the offensive was a complete failure were misleading.
 Though the North Vietnamese death toll was 20 times that of its enemies, strongholds previously thought impenetrable had been shaken.
 The prospect of increasing American forces added substantial strength to the anti-war movement and led to Johnson’s announcement that he would not seek re-election.

 U.S. hockey team makes miracle on ice

 In one of the most dramatic upsets in Olympic history, the underdog U.S. hockey team, made up of college players, defeats the four-time defending gold-medal winning Soviet team at the XIII Olympic Winter Games in Lake Placid, New York.
 The Soviet squad, previously regarded as the ...read more